Storyflow Logo

 Dynalist logo

 Dynalist is the power-user outliner with cloud sync and feature depth beyond Workflowy.
 For outliner users who want more features than Workflowy but less complexity than Tana, Dynalist sits in the middle.
+You get tags, filters, date handling, and keyboard-heavy navigation that a serious outliner will use every day, without the supertag schema design Tana asks for up front.
+It sits in a quiet middle, though: development has slowed, there is no AI, and it never reached Tana's typed-query power.

 Best for: Power-user outliner users who want feature depth without supertags.
 Not for: users who need typed structure.